Data-Driven Invariant Learning for Probabilistic Programs: Evaluation

-\paragraph{Efficacy of invariant inference.} {\tool} is able to synthesize sub-invariants for 25/32 benchmarks. \Cref{table:subinv1,table:subinv2} (in \Cref{app:results}) report the post-expectation ($\post$), pre-expectation ($\pre$), the inferred invariant (Learned Invariant), and timings for different phases as before.
-Two out of 25 successful benchmarks use user-supplied features -- \gambler with pre-expectation $x \cdot (y-x)$ uses $(y-x)$, and \progsum with pre-expectation $x + [x>0] \cdot (p \cdot n/2)$ uses $p \cdot n$.
-The benchmarks were all solved within 2-3 minutes.
+{\tool} is able to synthesize sub-invariants for 27/34 benchmarks.
+Two out of 27 successfully inferred benchmarks use user-supplied features -- \gambler with pre-expectation $x \cdot (y-x)$ uses $(y-x)$, and \progsum with pre-expectation $x + [x>0] \cdot (p \cdot n/2)$ uses $p \cdot n$.
 Contrary to the case for exact invariants, the learning time dominates.
 This is not surprising: the sampling time is shorter because we only run one iteration of the loop, but the learning time is longer as we are optimizing a more complicated loss function.